Exploring the Valley of Fire and Lake Mead in an RV [SPONTANEOUS TRIP!]

 grand canyon arizone southern rim

-With all of the snow on the ground, we made the decision to skip the treacherous hiking down and opted to get a quick lunch at the El Tovar restaurant on the edge of the Grand Canyon while we planned the details of the rest of our new trip route.
+With all of the snow on the ground, we decided to skip the treacherous hiking and opted to get a quick lunch at the El Tovar restaurant on the edge of the Grand Canyon while we planned the details of the rest of our new trip route.

 prickly pear margarita

-To drink away our woes, we started lunch with a prickly pear margarita – which is not as sweet as it sounds but it was still delicious.
-For my main course I had a mediocre filet of trout and unremarkable soup and my husband channeled his inner Joe Rogan with an elk burger.
+To drink away our woes, we started lunch with a prickly pear margarita, which is not as sweet as it sounds, but it was still delicious.
+For my main course, I had a mediocre filet of trout and unremarkable soup (I’ll blame the pandemic for the quality of the meal), and my husband channeled his inner Joe Rogan with an elk burger.

 trout el tovar restaurant